Segmentation in Style: Unsupervised Semantic Image Segmentation with Stylegan and CLIP: Introduction

-In our work we compare our method against semi-supervised learning approaches (SSL) which work with small number of annotations and large number of unlabeled images.
+In our work we compare our method against semi-supervised learning approaches (SSL) which use a small number of annotations.
 This serves as a very strong baseline for our approach and we show that we outperform recent state-of-the-art methods~\cite{li2021semantic, zhang2021datasetgan} even though we do not use any annotations.
-As our method is unsupervised, it allows to suggest consistent semantic classes and we show that on some datasets they coincide with annotations provided by human which allows us to measure accuracy of our method.
+Our method allows to suggest consistent semantic classes and we show that on some datasets they coincide with annotations provided by human which allows us to measure its accuracy.
 As it can be seen our method allows to discover high quality semantic regions that coincide with human defined regions (see Fig.~\ref{fig:hair}) and also suggest consistent semantic regions that might be hard for human to discover and label (see Fig.~\ref{fig:parts}).
-Additionally, we introduce a method that allows us to use natural language to discover certain semantic regions like beard, glasses and hats (see Fig.~\ref{fig:clip_results}).
-As some of this semantic regions do not have annotations, we create a small dataset to measure performance of or approach on these categories.
-To show that our method is also applicable to other domains, we test our method on eye segmentation dataset~\cite{palmero2020openeds2020} and we show that our discovered semantic regions coincide with annotations defined by human (see Fig.~\ref{fig:openeds}) and that accuracy of our provided segmentation masks are competitive with fully supervised methods.
+Additionally, we introduce a method that allows us to use natural language to discover certain rare semantic regions like beard, glasses and hats (see Fig.~\ref{fig:clip_results}).
+Finally, we show how we can automatically classify each of the discovered semantic regions and assign a prompt defined in a natural language to each of them (see Fig.~\ref{fig:dilated_clip}).
+To demonstrate applicability of our method across other domains, we carry out experiments on an eye segmentation dataset~\cite{palmero2020openeds2020} and show that our discovered semantic regions replicate human annotations (see Fig.~\ref{fig:openeds}) and that the accuracy of our provided segmentation masks is competitive with fully supervised methods.